StevenWells/AfricaNowcasting/README.md

 `--makeAccumulations`: Boolean argument.
 In addition to precipitation rate for that timestamp, generate the accumulated rainfall for 1hr, 3hr, 6hr, 12hr, 24hr and 72hr prior to that timestamp.
 Default is `True`. <br />
 `--reprocess`: Boolean argument.
 If `True`, reprocess the file even if it has already been processed.
 Default is `False`.
 Useful for infilling historical data where missing data is intermittent.<br />
 `--getPoints`: Boolean argument.
 Extract values of rainfall rate from image at set of (hard-coded) locations and save to .csv file.
 Default is `False`. <br />
-`keepMSG`: Boolean argument.
+`--keepMSG`: Boolean argument.
 Retain the full domain image as downloaded from the HSAF sftp and archive.
 Default is `True`. <br /> <br />
 **Real-time running**: The script is called by the script **run_hsaf_precip_convert.sh** , which is controlled by the systemd timer afnow_lmf.timer.

 ### Land Modification Factor